xrpapak/employee-attrition-analysis/README.md

 ## Overview

-Employee attrition—when employees leave a company—is a critical challenge for businesses worldwide.
+Employee attrition is a critical challenge for businesses worldwide.
 Predicting which employees are at risk of leaving helps companies take proactive measures, improve retention, and save costs related to recruitment and training.
 This project uses machine learning techniques to predict employee attrition based on historical data, uncovering key factors that influence turnover.

 ---